JnyJny/meowmeow/README.md

 others had no purpose but to be excrutiatingly silly.
 An example of the last is the [MooMoo encoding scheme][3].

 For our example, I'll update this concept for the [2000s][4] and implement a MeowMeow encoding since the Internet loves cats.
-The basic idea here is to take files and encode each byte with the text "meow".
+The basic idea here is to take files and encode each nibble (half of a byte) with the text "meow".
 A lower-case letter indicates a zero and upper-case indicates a one.
-Yes, it will balloon the size of a file since we are trading a single bit for eight bits.
-Yes it's pointless.
-But imagine the surpise on someone's face when this happens:
+Yes, it will balloon the size of a file since we are trading a four bits for 32 bits.
+Yes, it's pointless.
+But imagine the surpise on someone's face when this
+happens:

 ```
    $ cat /home/your_sibling/.super_secret_journal_of_my_innermost_thoughts